- Faculty Senate University Assessment Council

 Is there a fee for taking the General Education Assessment (GEA)?

 University assessment funding pays for the first general education exam.
-Thereafter, students pay a $15 retest fee.
-Testing Services bills the retest fee to the students’ financial account the day following the test date.
+Thereafter, students pay a $15 re-test fee.
+Testing Services bills the re-test fee to the students’ financial account the day following the test date.
 Additionally, there is a $10 no-show fee for any student who signs up to take the exam and fails to show up and take it on their registered date.
-Students needing to cancel or reschedule an exam date will need to do so at least 24 hours before their scheduled test date.
-Any cancellation within the 24 hour period before the scheduled exam will count as a no-show.
+Students needing to cancel or reschedule an exam date will need to do so at least 24 hours before their scheduled test date or pay the $10 no-show fee.

 Teacher Education Majors Only

-The Missouri Department of Elementary & Secondary Education continues to require teacher education majors to take and pass five subject areas of the C-BASE for Teacher Education exam or the new Missouri General Education Assessment (MoGEA), as one criterion for admission to the Teacher Education Program.
+The Missouri Department of Elementary & Secondary Education require teacher education majors to take and pass five subject areas of the Missouri General Education Assessment or MoGEA, as one criterion for admission to the Teacher Education Program.
 This test also meets UCM's GEA requirement.
-UCM students who withdraw from the Teacher Education Program to major in another field and who have successfully fulfilled the College BASE for Teacher Education or MoGEA requirement will have also met the General Education Assessment Policy.
+UCM students who withdraw from the Teacher Education Program to major in another field and who have successfully fulfilled either the (old) College BASE for Teacher Education or (current) MoGEA requirement will have also met the General Education Assessment Policy.

 How To Register for the GEA